-- Yes - All chemicals meet requirements MRSL and RSL requirements, and documentation is available to demonstrate this. - The facility has a process that details the necessary criteria for selection of a chemical / chemical formulation through the use of technical specifications and hazards associated with the purchase. - Purchasing department and management are aware about MRSL / RSL and purchasing procedures to ensure requirements are met - The facility has a certificate of analysis for the composition including low level contaminants along with an MSDS / SDS and technical data sheet.
+- All chemicals meet requirements MRSL and RSL requirements, and documentation is available to demonstrate this. - o The facility has a process that details the necessary criteria for selection of a chemical / chemical formulation through the use of technical specifications and hazards associated with the purchase. - Purchasing department and management are aware about MRSL / RSL and purchasing procedures to ensure requirements are met - o The facility has a certificate of analysis for the composition including low level contaminants along with an MSDS / SDS and technical data sheet.
 These certificates of analysis are updated at least annually and retained for a year.

-- Facility has a process to ensure the compliance of the chemicals against an MRSL / RSL but it is not applied to 100% of the chemicals in the inventory.
-In such cases the facility must demonstrate a process for obtaining the necessary documentary evidence for MRSL compliance from chemical supplier within a stipulated time frame, or a plan to change to a chemical supplier who comply to the requirement and can submit the necessary documentation/certification. - Purchasing department and management are aware about MRSL / RSL and purchasing procedures to ensure requirements are met
+- o Facility has a process to ensure the compliance of the chemicals against an MRSL / RSL but it is not applied to 100% of the chemicals in the inventory.
+In such cases the facility must demonstrate a process for obtaining the necessary documentary evidence for MRSL compliance from chemical supplier within a stipulated time frame, or a plan to change to a chemical supplier who comply to the requirement and can submit the necessary documentation/certification. - Purchasing department and management are aware about MRSL / RSL and purchasing procedures to ensure requirements are met - o The facility generally purchases the chemicals based on the MRSL / RSL requirements, which is evidenced by upstream suppliers' agreement on MRSL / RSL, or certificate of conformance, or declaration letters.

-- The facility generally purchases the chemicals based on the MRSL / RSL requirements, which is evidenced by upstream suppliers' agreement on MRSL / RSL, or certificate of conformance, or declaration letters. - Certificate of MRSL / RSL conformance and declaration letters issued by chemical suppliers need to clearly state: date of issuance, name of chemical in concern, the MRSL / RSL it is declaring compliance against (attached), and internal chemical test report confirming the conformance.
+o Certificate of MRSL / RSL conformance and declaration letters issued by chemical suppliers need to clearly state: date of issuance, name of chemical in concern, the MRSL / RSL it is declaring compliance against (attached), and internal chemical test report confirming the conformance.

-- Reference requirements for Yes and Partial yes above. - MRSL(s) applicable to the facility e.g. customer's MRSL, ZDHC MRSL, facility-own MRSL (either create a combined hazard-based and MRSL from all customers or follow the MRSL which is created to cover all requirements of Brands and Retailers.) - o RSL - o Chemical purchasing procedures and SOPs - Chemical supplier/vendor criteria - o ZDHC Gateway Chemical module compliance Levels for 1 3 - Chemical SDS and TDS - Certificate of analysis test reports of chemical formulation to check any impurities present in chemical composition - Certificate of MRSL conformance and declaration letters stating date of issuance, name of chemical in concern, the MRSL it is declaring compliance against (attached), and chemical test report confirming the conformance - o MRSL conformance test reports, where applicable - Interview Questions to Ask: - Purchasing Manager on knowledge about MRSL and chemical hazards, and purchasing policy and procedures related to MRSL

-Documents review, e.g. certificates, purchasing policy and procedures, list of chemical suppliers, relevant communications regarding MRSL requirement, purchase agreement with chemical suppliers, vendor criteria, etc.
+- o Reference requirements for Yes and Partial yes above. - o MRSL(s) applicable to the facility e.g. customer's MRSL, ZDHC MRSL, facility-own MRSL (either create a combined hazard-based and MRSL from all customers or follow the MRSL which is created to cover all requirements of Brands and Retailers.) - o RSL - Chemical purchasing procedures and SOPs - o Chemical supplier/vendor criteria - o ZDHC Gateway Chemical module compliance Levels for 1 3 - o Chemical SDS and TDS - o Certificate of analysis test reports of chemical formulation to check any impurities present in chemical composition - Certificate of MRSL conformance and declaration letters stating date of issuance, name of chemical in concern, the MRSL it is declaring compliance against (attached), and chemical test report confirming the conformance - o MRSL conformance test reports, where applicable o Documents review, e.g. certificates, purchasing policy and procedures, list of chemical suppliers, relevant communications regarding MRSL requirement, purchase agreement with chemical suppliers, vendor criteria, etc.